 Decatur is a larger medium-sized city located in the state of Illinois.
 With a population of 73,254 people and 26 constituent neighborhoods, Decatur is the 13th largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Decatur is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Decatur is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Decatur is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Decatur who work in office and administrative support (14.47%), sales jobs (10.14%), and food service (7.06%).
+There are especially a lot of people living in Decatur who work in office and administrative support (14.51%), sales jobs (9.87%), and management occupations (6.75%).

 The education level of Decatur citizens is a little higher than the average for US cities and towns: 21.04% of adults in Decatur have at least a bachelor's degree.

 The per capita income in Decatur in 2010 was $23,165, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $92,660 for a family of four.
 However, Decatur contains both very wealthy and poor people as well.

 Decatur is a very ethnically-diverse city.
 The people who call Decatur home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Decatur residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Decatur include Irish, English, Italian, and Dutch.

 The most common language spoken in Decatur is English.
 Other important languages spoken here include Spanish and French.